 - “Just Do It” philosophy

-- emotional ads that focus on people, not products
+- Emotional storytelling that focuses on people, not products

 Nike isn’t just a gear supplier — it’s a cultural symbol.